Kicking Techniques

 May also be applied with the sole or heel.

-Upward Front Kick / 올려 앞 차기 / Ollyeo Ap Chagi can be used to strike the groin (by striking with the instep) or under the jaw.
+Upward Front Kick / 올려 앞 차기 / Ollyeo Ap Chagi can be used to strike the groin (by striking with the instep) or under the jaw, or can be used to strike a standing opponent while one is grounded.

 Modified Examples: